Sof31t/dictionary/README.md

 Launcher
 ==========
-./launcher to execute the launcher and give a word as an input The result comes immediately with the duration of execution.
+./launcher to execute the launcher and give a word as an input The result comes immediately with the execution time.